hydroper/as3parser/docs/verifier/Type.md

 ## Memory management

-The `Type` object is reference counted in an arena.
-Use `WeakTypeRef` for weak references.
+The `Type` object is reference counted in an arena. `Type` itself is a weak reference; it contains an internal `Weak<TypeKind>` inside, and operations over `Type` will upgrade it to a strong reference internally.
+The `TypeHost` always holds a strong reference to each `TypeKind`.

 ## Assertion